timeteam/timeteam.github.io/_posts/Non_fiction/2019-12-23-seamanship.md

 > [quoting Gaston Bachelard, French philosopher, and surely Carlo Rovelli would concur:] "You cannot remember time; you can only remember the places in which time occurs." (p.
 118)

+Personal pressures finally cause Adam Nicolson to leave the voyage at the northernmost extent, the Faeroes, where the long suffering skipper George and a Faeroese crewman sail the _Auk_ back to home port, near Lands End.